Symphony No. 22 (Haydn): Scoring

-The work is scored for two cors anglais (English horns), two horns, and strings.
+The work is scored for two cors anglais (English horns), two horns, strings, and basso continuo.
 The use of the cor anglais in place of the (related, but higher-pitched) oboe is more than unusual; indeed McVeigh (2009:386) suggests that it is "the only symphony in the entire history of the genre to use this scoring".
 The horns play a prominent role in all but the second movement, and Haydn's choice of E♭ major may have been dictated by the fact that the valveless horns of the time sounded best when played as E♭ instruments (that is, with E♭ crooks inserted).

 Form

 The symphony is in four movements: